 Can I move my pension tax-free?

 Yes.
 If you have contributed to an occupational (defined contribution or final salary) or private UK pension you can move the pension pot offshore tax-free.
-The scheme you are transferring to would need to be recognised by HMRC and is called a Qualifying Recognised Overseas Pension Scheme.
+The scheme you are transferring to must be a Qualifying Recognised Overseas Pension Scheme recognised by HMRC.
 QROPS benefits from zero taxation at source, reduced tax liability and more options when it comes to passing on your wealth2.
-Be aware this only applies to EEA countries and as Brexit looms, this opportunity may not always be available.
+Be aware this only applies to EEA countries.
+Transferring your pension to a QROPS outside of the EEA or Gibraltar could result in paying tax.
 Bear in mind tax treatment depends on your own individual circumstances and may be subject to change.